Contracts

 3. The assistant is created with two dedicated sections in the sidebar: Templates and Contracts.

-Uploading a Template
+Uploading a template

 1. Go to the Templates page from the sidebar.